-- Donees cannot appoint substitute or successor donees. - However, the donor may specify in the LPA that a replacement donee be appointed if any of these events occur: - the donee formally refuses the appointment, - the donee dies, - the donee becomes bankrupt, or if the donee is not an individual, is in liquidation, wound-up, dissolved or under judicial management, - the marriage between the donor and donee is dissolved or annulled, and the LPA does not expressly provide that the donee should continue to act as donee, or - the donee lacks capacity.
+- Donees cannot appoint substitute or successor donees. - However, the donor may specify in the LPA that a replacement donee be appointed if any of these events occur: - o the donee formally refuses the appointment, - the donee dies, - the donee becomes bankrupt, or if the donee is not an individual, is in liquidation, wound-up, dissolved or under judicial management (for a Property and Affairs Donee), - the marriage between the donor and donee is dissolved or annulled, and the LPA does not expressly provide that the donee should continue to act as donee, or - the donee lacks capacity.